Chuang Chi-fa

 Chuang Chi-fa (also known as Zhuang Jifa; 莊吉發; born 24 May 1936) is a Taiwanese historian who studies Chinese history, in particular Manchu history.
 Chuang is one of the few linguistics researchers with a mastery of the Manchu language.

 His 1982 book "Qing Gaozong shiquan wugong yanjiu" (researching the Qianlong Emperor's "Ten Great Campaigns") was called a tour de force by Yingcong Dai of William Paterson University.
-With Ch’en Chieh-hsien he was one of the first historians to research the Manchu language documents in the Qing dynasty archives at the National Palace Museum.
+With Ch'en Chieh-hsien he was one of the first historians to research the Manchu language documents in the Qing dynasty archives at the National Palace Museum.

-Early life
+Early life and education

 Chuang was born in Nanzhuang, Shinchiku Prefecture, Taiwan, Empire of Japan.
-His parents died when he was young, and he was adopted by a family and taught under strict doctrines that made him into the person he is today.
+His parents died when he was young, and he was adopted by another family.
 He graduated from the National Taiwan Normal University and in 1969 from the National Taiwan University.

 Career

 Chuang teaches and studies modern Chinese history, Chinese minorities history, and Manchu history (his main focus).
 He was a researcher at the National Palace Museum.

 Chuang has taught at Tamkang University, Soochow University, National Taiwan Normal University, and National Chengchi University.